midwayjs/midway/docs/en/guide.md

 ### Building

-Because Typescript is a language that need to compile, so we could using tools like `ts-node` to develop locally.
+Because TypeScript is a language that need to compile, so we could using tools like `ts-node` to develop locally.
 In server side, we hope using the compiled JavaScript code to run for better performance.

-Thanks to the tool `tsc` which provided by Typescript office to do this job.
+Thanks to the tool `tsc` which provided by TypeScript office to do this job.
 It will auto load the `tsconfig.json` to do some compiler setups, and Midway has provide a template setup in default, but it can be edited by us freely.
 And, we provide `build` command to help user simply using it.

 ::: tip
 recommend to build in local and try to launch it by `npm run start_build` which could reduce the CI build errors.